 The integrated high school curriculum developed by the SETI Institute and others defines cosmic evolution in six steps, cosmic evolution, planetary evolution, origin of life, evolution of life, hominid evolution, and evolution of technology.
 Harvard's Eric Chaisson describes eight epochs of cosmic evolution: particulate, galactic, stellar, planetary, chemical, biological, cultural, and future.
 Our approach condenses these eight epochs into four domains: universe, solar system, Earth and geobiosphere, and brains and tools.
 This video highlights many of the professional works that have influenced our project.
 We suggest using full 1080 HD setting and full screen.
 Below the video is a partial list of reasons to create and maintain a cosmic evolution project website.

-Why create and maintain a Cosmic Evolution Project Website?
+video: Why create and maintain a Cosmic Evolution Project Website?

 repository for highly detailed educational material